 Jesus Cleans Out the Temple

 Is there anything about the way you worship God that would upset Jesus?
-Perhaps you are like so many of the Israelites who were just trying to fulfill a requirement; or maybe you are like the religious leaders who used worship as a way to gain some kind of personal profit; or maybe you are too distracted by all the clutter and clatter to focus on God.
-Consider what you need to strip away from inside your own heart to make God the sole purpose and priority of your worship.
+Remember, he knows everything that is in your heart. -Are you like many of the Israelites who were just trying to fulfill religious requirements? -Or maybe you are more like the religious leaders who used worship as a means of personal profit. -Perhaps you are too distracted by all the clutter and clatter around you to focus on God.
+Consider what needs to be stripped away from your heart to make God the sole purpose and priority of your worship.